laiqujan/sgd-based-issue-classification/README.md

 **Step-4:** Run

 Run <code> sgd-based-issue-classification.ipynb </code>.
-Then execute all cells and check the results.
+Then execute all cells in the jupyter notebook and check the results.

 ## Classifier
 We implemented an SGDClassifier with the following parameters: